-In certain cases, for example where the liquidity of the underlying assets of a CIS is longer than its redemption frequency, when the Client redeems their investment in the CIS, the Client may receive underlying assets of the CIS, including but not limited to shares/interests/units in Hedge Funds, instead of cash.
+In certain cases, for example where the liquidity of the underlying assets of a CIS is longer than its redemption frequency, when the Client redeems their investment in the CIS, the Client may receive underlying assets of the CIS, including but not limited to shares/interests/units in hedge funds, instead of cash.

 As an investor in a CIS, the Client could lose some or all of the money that it has invested.
-The level of risk of an investment in a CIS will depend on the underlying Securities in which it is invested and how well diversified the CIS is.
+The level of risk of an investment in a CIS will depend on the underlying investments in which it is invested and how well diversified the CIS is.
 For example, a CIS which invests only in one industrial sector, such as technology, will invariably be more risky than Portfolios that invest across the whole range of companies in a market.

-Some CISs are regulated which means that there are rules about (and limits on) the types of underlying Securities in which the CIS can invest and the frequency and price at which Securities in the CIS can be redeemed.
+Some CISs are regulated which means that there are rules about (and limits on) the types of underlying investments in which the CIS can invest and the frequency and price at which investments in the CIS can be redeemed.
 In particular, the rules applicable to regulated CISs limit the extent to which they can invest in derivatives or leverage their portfolios.
 Regulated CISs include authorised unit trusts; OEICs (open ended investment companies, which are the same as ICVCs - Investment Companies with Variable Capital); SICAV (Société d'investissement à capital variable); and FCPs (Fonds communs de placement).

-Other CISs are unregulated which means that there are very few or no rules about the types of Securities in which they can invest or the frequency at which they can be redeemed.
-Five of the most common types of unregulated CIS are Hedge Funds, private equity funds, real estate funds, exchange-traded funds and funds of funds.
+Other CISs are unregulated which means that there are very few or no rules about the types of investments in which they can invest or the frequency at which they can be redeemed.
+Five of the most common types of unregulated CIS are hedge funds, private equity funds, real estate funds, exchange-traded funds and funds of funds.

-Hedge Funds
+Hedge funds

-Hedge Funds are unregulated CISs that use derivatives for directional investing and/or that finance transactions i.e. they sell securities "short" and/or use significant leverage through borrowing.
-Additional characteristics of Hedge Funds are the free choice of assets (including illiquid and distressed securities), free choice of markets (including emerging markets) and the free choice of trading style, including a lack of asset diversification.
+Hedge funds are typically unregulated CISs that use derivatives for directional investing and/or are allowed to have a short position and/or use significant leverage through borrowing.
+Additional characteristics of hedge funds are the free choice of assets (including illiquid and distressed securities), free choice of markets (including emerging markets) and the free choice of trading style, including a lack of asset diversification.

-Rothschild & Co will only select securities for Clients in funds which it classifies as a Hedge Fund as part of a diversified discretionary strategy and to achieve the stated investment objectives.
-Rothschild & Co explains how it classifies funds as "Hedge Funds" in the definitions in the Client Agreement
+Rothschild & Co will only select investments for Clients in funds which it classifies as a Hedge Fund as part of a diversified discretionary strategy and to achieve the stated investment objectives.
+Rothschild & Co explains how it classifies funds as "Hedge Funds" in the definitions in the Client Agreement.

-Whilst returns may be higher than standard Securities, Securities in Hedge Funds involve a high degree of risk and are only suitable for investors who fully understand and are willing to assume the risks involved.
+Whilst returns may be higher than standard investments, investments in hedge funds involve a high degree of risk and are only suitable for investors who fully understand and are willing to assume the risks involved.
 In particular such investors are exposed to potential loss which could involve the complete loss of the investment.
 Their use of leverage may mean that market movements could have a disproportionate effect on the net asset value of the CIS.

-Hedge Funds may be domiciled in jurisdictions where the standards of regulation and in particular the standards of regulatory supervision do not meet the standards required in the UK.
+Hedge funds are often domiciled in offshore jurisdictions where the standards of regulation and in particular the standards of regulatory supervision do not meet the standards required in the UK.

-Securities of Hedge Funds are typically subject to transfer and redemption restrictions.
+Investments in hedge funds are typically subject to transfer and redemption restrictions.
 Transfers are usually subject to the approval by the CIS and redemption may be permitted only after an initial lock-in period and long notification periods.
-In most cases there is no liquid market for Securities of Hedge Funds.
-It may therefore be difficult for the Client to obtain reliable information about the value of such Securities or the extent of the risks to which it is exposed.
+In most cases there is no liquid market for investments in hedge funds.
+It may therefore be difficult for the Client to obtain reliable information about the value of such investments or the extent of the risks to which it is exposed.